civ0/neopixel-binary-clock/README.md

 ## Code used
 * [NTPClient example from esp8266](https://github.com/esp8266/Arduino/blob/master/libraries/ESP8266WiFi/examples/NTPClient/NTPClient.ino)

+## Timezones
+The program is configured to display CET, but this can be changed in ```timezone.h```.
+Daylight saving time is also implemented.

 ## Wiring
 Please check before connecting your hardware, this information might be wrong on some breakouts.